TL:DR: There is no law that states that you have to interact with them. Leave before they get started if you can.

 We all want there to be a perfect solution to this.
 I have seen it asked dozens of times online.
 There should be the perfect comment or perfect warning or perfect sign on the dog’s gear so people will leave our dogs and us alone.
 There must be an answer, right?

-Here’s are some of the reasons I think people do that.
+Here are some reasons I think people do that.

 1. Dogs are magnets for a large subset of the human race.